AlgorithmHub/finishline/README.md

 Things to do:

-* Create dynamic layout system
+* Save layout to file
+* Finish reusable components API
 * ...